DanOlner/archived-jekyll-site-danolner.github.io/_posts/2015-07-03-routeFactor.md

 <img src="http://danolner.github.io/figs/routeFactor/unnamed-chunk-14-1.png" title="center" alt="center" style="display: block; margin: auto;" />

- I suspect this is more likely to be due to the number of route samples than the underlying pattern.
  A few thoughts to end on:

 * In comparison to some of the circuity numbers quoted in [that wikibooks entry](https://en.wikibooks.org/wiki/Transportation_Geography_and_Network_Science/Circuity), this route factor looks rather high.
 It makes me fret about coordinate systems.
 I'm pretty sure the original data is lat-long, but... yes, worth a sanity check.
 The article does mention two points, though:
     * "The measure has also been considered by Wolf (2004) using GPS traces of actual travelers route selections, finding that many actual routes experience much higher circuity than might be expected."